Wednesday, March 18, 2026

 THE DEMAND FOR SHIPPING

 Unless properly explained, I have often observed, in undergrad classes, a certain difficulty in comprehending why we measure the demand for shipping services in ‘ton-miles’; in other words, what distance has to do with a million tons of iron ore that we want to import from Brazil.
-The question was raised again this morning by a young lady, when I was showing them this picture:
+The question was raised again this morning by a smart young lady, when I was showing them this picture:

 «prof, I am importing a million tons of coal; what difference does it make if I bring it from the US or Australia?»